Santa Teresa (SJ)

 Here two of the zip codes seem to be on track with each other, but 95123 is going at a different pace.
 Half of that area is Blossom Valley, which tends to be a stronger market.
-Regardless, it would seem that overall, the median list price of homes for sale in Santa Teresa has gone from the mid 700 thousands to the mid 800 thousands over the last year.
+Regardless, it would seem that overall, the median list price of homes for sale in Santa Teresa has gone from the mid 700 thousands to the mid 800 thousands over the last year, now hanging out close to the 900 mark.
 And that’s about what I have seen, anecdotally, too.

 Santa Teresa homes for sale

 Interested in buying a house, townhouse or condominium in the Santa Teresa area?
 Below, please check out a list of available properties, listed in order of most recently added to the MLS first.
 Or better yet, call or email me to discuss working together!